 If the plaintiff resides in any of the following towns, the matter will likely be venued in Monmouth County: Aberdeen, Allenhurst, Allentown, Asbury Park, Atlantic Highlands, Avon-by-the-Sea, Belmar, Bradley Beach, Brielle, Colts Neck, Deal, Eatontown, Fair Haven, Farmingdale, Freehold Borough, Freehold Township, Hazlet, Highlands, Holmdel, Howell, Interlaken, Keansburg, Keyport, Lake Como, Little Silver, Loch Arbour, Long Branch, Manalapan, Manasquan, Marlboro, Matawan, Middletown, Millstone, Monmouth Beach, Neptune, Neptune City, Ocean Township, Oceanport, Red Bank, Roosevelt, Rumson, Sea Bright, Sea Girt, Shrewsbury, Spring Lake, Spring Lake Heights, Tinton Falls, Union Beach, Upper Freehold, Wall, and West Long Branch.
 Monmouth County Family Part matters are heard in the Monmouth County Superior Court, 71 Monument Park in Freehold.

-Judges have now been assigned to the Monmouth and Middlesex County Family Courts for the 2017-2018 term.
+Judges have now been assigned to the Monmouth and Middlesex County Family Courts for the 2018-2019 term.
 The following judges have been assigned to the Middlesex County Family Part: Hon.
 Deborah J. Venezia, presiding judge; Hon.
-Christopher D. Rafano; Hon.
+Sheree V. Pitchford; Hon.
 Marcia L. Silva; Hon.
 Daniel H. Brown; Hon.
 Barbara C. Stolte; Hon.
 Bruce J. Kaplan; Hon.
 Craig L. Corson; Hon.
 Gerald J. Council; Hon.
 Peter J. Barnes, III; and Hon.
 John A. Jorgensen, II.

 The following judges have been assigned to the Monmouth County Family Part: Hon.
 Kathleen A. Sheedy, presiding judge; Hon.
 Angela White Dalton; Hon.
-James J. McGann; Hon.
 Teresa Kondrup Coyle; Hon.
 Gregory L. Acquaviva; Hon.
 Henry P. Butehorn; Hon.
 Andrea I. Marshall; Hon.
 Stephen J. Bernstein (Ret. on recall); Hon.
-Robert A. Coogan (Ret. on recall); Terence P. Flynn (Ret. on recall); and James G. Troiano (Ret. on recall).
+Robert A. Coogan (Ret. on recall); Hon.
+Terence P. Flynn (Ret. on recall); Hon.
+James G. Troiano (Ret. on recall); and Hon.
+Michael A. Guadagno (Ret. on recall).

 When consulting with an attorney about your divorce or family matter, make an inquiry about venue and where your case will be decided.